elovution

 those who take part in the art and art therapy workshops are rarely responsible for their funding, or do so in a modest way. this is instead supported by the structures already in place and elovution itself, thanks to the support of its donors and partners - public or private, companies and individuals.

-elovution is deeply inspired by bernie glassman's legacy and roshi's vision of social action, now promoted by zen peacemakers international.
+elovution’s approach is deeply inspired by the work of bernie glassman and his vision of socially engaged action, now carried forward by zen peacemakers international.

 the "3 tenets" — not knowing, bearing witness and loving action — are major fundamentals of our commitment.